RoaringBitmap/CRoaring/README.md

 # Requirements

 - 64-bit Linux-like operating system (including MacOS)
-- Though most reasonable processors should be supported, we expect a recent Intel processor: Haswell (2013) or better.
-For x64/x86 processors without AVX support, invoke ``cmake'' with  ``-DAVX_TUNING=OFF`` to disable AVX support.
+- Though most reasonable processors should be supported, we expect a recent Intel processor: Haswell (2013) or better but support all x64/x86 processors.
 The library should build without problem on ARM processors.
 - Recent C compiler (GCC 4.8 or better), the code is also compatible with C++
 - CMake
 - clang-format (optional)